Last Updated on 21 August 2024 by Cycloscope

 The MV Ilala, formally Ilala II, is operated by Malawi Lake Services and is based in Monkey Bay.
 Its weekly round trip starts on Friday (8 am) from Monkey Bay, where the boat returns on Wednesday at 8 pm, after having circled the lake for its 11 stops, getting as north as Chilumba.

-Another boat, the Mozambican Chambo, runs trice a week from Cabue in Mozambique to Nkhata Bay through Likoma and Chizumulu.
+Another boat, the Mozambican Chambo, runs twice a week from Cabue in Mozambique to Nkhata Bay through Likoma and Chizumulu.
 The Chambo is not as safe and reliable as the Ilala, so mind the risk if you go onboard.

-Both the Ilala and the Chambo are amazing experiences itself and the best way to get to the inhabited islands of the lake, Likoma and Chizumulu.
+Both the Ilala and the Chambo are amazing experiences and the best way to get to the inhabited islands of the lake, Likoma and Chizumulu.
 While the ships are often late (sometimes even 24 hours), they remain the most important means of long-distance transport for people living on the lake coast.
 Check the Ilala schedules here, but don’t trust them 100% (especially if there’s bad weather).

 Read our full guide about the Ilala and Chambo ferries